I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Introduction

 Although quantization has shown promising results for ViTs in image classification, its application to semantic segmentation remains largely unexplored.
 Segmentation is particularly sensitive to quantization errors, as it requires dense pixel-level predictions.
 While individual ViT components can tolerate reduced precision, errors accumulate across the many encoder blocks, making the model highly vulnerable under low-bit quantization.
 The addition of a decoder head further complicates the problem, since multi-scale aggregation and nonlinear operations can amplify errors propagated from the backbone.
 In this work, we present the first systematic study of quantizing ViT-based models for semantic segmentation.
-Our contributions are the following: \begin{itemize} \item We propose I-Segmenter, which, to the best of our knowledge, is the first ViT-based semantic segmentation model supporting full integer-only inference, extending the Segmenter architecture \cite{strudel2021segmenter} with integer-friendly components inspired by I-ViT \cite{li2023vit}.
+Our contributions are the following: